avaneev/prvhash/README.md

 "ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
-The whole core hash function, however, uses a more complex mixing which produces a hash
+The whole core function, however, uses a more complex mixing which produces a hash
 value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
 In 4-dimensional analysis,